DiTo97/international-migrant-stock-1990-2020/README.md

 ## Dataset

 The dashboard sources its data from [UNIMG 2020](https://www.un.org/development/desa/pd/content/international-migrant-stock), a comprehensive and regularly updated census dataset maintained by the United Nations.
 The dataset provides detailed information on international migrant stock, capturing data at five-year intervals up to the year 2020 (so far).
-By making use of an authoritative dataset, we are able to ensure accurate and reliable information for analysis and exploration.
+By making use of an authoritative dataset, we are able to ensure accurate and reliable information for both analysis and exploration.

 ## Authors